handlebars-lang/handlebars.js/CONTRIBUTING.md

 Should you run into other issues with the project, please don't hesitate to let us know by filing an [issue][issue]!
 In general we are going to ask for an example of the problem failing, which can be as simple as a jsfiddle/jsbin/etc. We've put together a jsfiddle [template][jsfiddle] to ease this.
 (We will keep this link up to date as new releases occur, so feel free to check back here)

-Pull requests containing only failing thats demonstrating the issue are welcomed and this also helps ensure that your issue won't regress in the future once it's fixed.
+Pull requests containing only failing tests demonstrating the issue are welcomed and this also helps ensure that your issue won't regress in the future once it's fixed.

 Documentation issues on the handlebarsjs.com site should be reported on [handlebars-site](https://github.com/wycats/handlebars-site).